slashusrslashbin/slashusrslashbin/README.md

 ### Hi there 👋

-- 🔭 Currently not really doing much except for sometimes working on [swift client](https://swiftclient.lol/), mostly just chilling ig.
+- 🔭 Currently not really doing much, mostly just chilling ig.
 - 📫 How to reach me: You can reach me on Discord, my username on there is *@Skidmusdev*.

 <!--